 Prior to June 15, 2024, the 2024 Notes are convertible only under the following circumstances: (1) during any calendar quarter commencing after December 31, 2019, if, for at least 20 trading days (whether or not consecutive) during the 30 consecutive trading day period ending on the last trading day of the immediately preceding calendar quarter, the last reported sale price of our common stock on such trading day is greater than or equal to 130% of the applicable conversion price on such trading day; (2) during the five consecutive business day period after any ten consecutive trading day period in which, for each day of that period, the trading price per \$1,000 principal amount of 2024 Notes for such trading day; or (3) upon the occurrence of specified corporate transactions.
 The first condition was satisfied from the calendar quarter ended September 30, 2020 through the calendar quarter ended March 31, 2022.
-However, this condition was not met for the calendar quarter ended June 30, 2022 through the calendar quarter ended June 30, 2023.
+However, this condition was not met for the calendar quarter ended June 30, 2022 through the calendar quarter ended March 31, 2023, but was met for the calendar quarter ended September 30, 2022 through the calendar quarter ended March 31, 2023.
 On and after June 15, 2024, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert all or a portion of their 2024 Notes at any time, regardless of the foregoing circumstances.
-Upon conversion, the 2024 Notes will be settled, at our election, in cash, shares of our common stock.
+Upon conversion, the 2024 Notes will be settled, at our election, in cash, shares of our common stock, or a combination of cash and shares of our common stock.
 If the Company has not delivered a notice of its election of settlement method prior to the final conversion period, it will be deemed to have elected combination settlement with a dollar amount per note to be received upon conversion of \$1,000.

-During the six months ended July 30, 2022, holders of \$3.6 million in aggregate principal amount of the 2024 Notes elected to exercise the early conversion option and we elected to settle such conversions using combination settlement comprised of cash equal to the principal amount of the 2024 Notes converted and shares of our common stock for the remaining conversion value.
-During the six months ended July 30, 2022, we paid \$3.6 million in cash and delivered 9,760 shares of common stock to settle the early conversion of these 2024 Notes.
+During the nine months ended October 29, 2022, holders of \$3.6 million in aggregate principal amount of the 2024 Notes elected to exercise the early conversion option and we elected to settle such conversions using combination settlement comprised of cash equal to the principal amount of the 2024 Notes converted and shares of our common stock for the remaining conversion value.
+During the nine months ended October 29, 2022, we paid \$3.6 million in cash and delivered 9,760 shares of common stock to settle the early conversion of these 2024 Notes.
 We also received 9,760 shares of common stock from the exercise of a portion of the convertible bond hedge we purchased concurrently with the issuance of the 2024 Notes.

-The remaining liability for the 2024 Notes is classified as a non-current obligation on our condensed consolidated balance sheets since the settlement of the outstanding 2024 Notes will be made, at our election, in cash, shares of our common stock, or a combination of cash and shares of our common stock.
+The remaining liability for the 2024 Notes is classified as a current obligation on our condensed consolidated balance sheets since the maturity date of the outstanding 2024 Notes is on September 15, 2024.
+The settlement will be made, at our election, in cash, shares of our common stock, or a combination of cash and shares of our common stock.